 Greetings, and welcome to our first newsletter of 2019 after a long break; more about that later.
 Should you find it interesting, feel free to forward it to your friends, chiropractor, or anyone for that matter.

-BackgroundEvery year when we took our annual leave in the early days of chiropractic practice, nearly forty years ago, we asked a retired elderly man to do a locum for us.
-He was loved by our patients, and we rarely had any complaints about him.
+BackgroundEvery year when I took my annual leave in the early days of chiropractic practice, nearly forty years ago, I asked a retired elderly man to do a locum for us.
+He was loved by my patients, and I rarely had any complaints about him.

 Having said that, as a young graduate, I was often piqued when his clinic notes simply consisted of the statement; "lower back pain - needs an adjustment."

-The question is, what does your chiropractor (or medical doctor, for that matter) do when he can't find anything wrong.
-The range of motion is normal, all the orthopaedic and neurological tests attracts the statement, no abnormality detected, or NAD.
-There are no fixation, and in short he or she is scratching his head.
+The question is, what does your chiropractor (or medical doctor, for that matter) do when he can't find anything wrong?
+The range of motion is normal, all the orthopaedic and neurological tests invite the statement, no abnormality detected, or NAD.
+There are no fixations, and in short he or she is scratching his head.